eroux/dokuwiki-plugin-nsbpc/README.md

 NSBPC also provides a function `getConfFile($pluginname, $currentns)` that provides the path of the closest `__pluginname.cfg` file, by looking in the current directory, then in the parent, etc.

+In the case where no conf file is found, the return value is `false` for `getConfFile` and an empty array for `getConf`.

 ### Limitations

 Cache issues are not yet handled, so when modifying your config files, you may have to clean your cache...

 Please see [php.net] for the limitations of the `parse_ini_files` function according to your version of PHP.
 It should work well with PHP >= 5.3.

+In case of problems, no warning is issued...

 ### Requirements